Electric Car Insurance

 Arrange your insurance by phone: Despite the myth that the lowest premiums are obtained online, it is often quicker and cheaper by phone.
 You can often haggle on the phone about the price and many insurers have a ‘hidden pot’ they can use to achieve their sales targets.

 Opt to install a black box or smart monitor: Increasingly popular with drivers looking for lower premiums, devices that monitor your driving style can provide feedback for insurers to accurately analyse how good or bad a driver the policy holder is.
 Telematics car insurance policies are best suited to younger drivers who can obtain big premium reductions off high premiums if they allow their insurance company to monitor their driving behaviour.
-Another option worth considering is the use of a dashboard cameras to record any incidents accurately.
+Another option worth considering is the use of a dashboard camera to record any incidents accurately.